spec-framework/documentation/output/book.md

-Note that the value provided as argument moves the corresponding side toward the center of the widget\.Also, the argument can be an integer if the offset has to be a fixed number of pixels\.
+Also, the argument can be an integer if the offset has to be a fixed number of pixels\.The number of pixels should be positive, as they indicate a distance from the corresponding edge, going to the opposite edge, similar to the arrangement of the proportional layout\.

-    Note: For Ben: negative offsets are possible and have semantics like in morphic?
-If so, explain (not saying, like in Morphic )

 ---